Volunteer at the Camp Ketcha Barn

 How old do I have to be and how often can I volunteer?

-Ages 18+: Additional volunteer opportunities may be available during the week – please check with Jessie for more information.
+Ages 18+: Additional volunteer opportunities may be available during the week – please check with Rosemary for more information.

 What do I get in return?